marcoguerini/CONAN/README.md

 ## Dataset description

-The dataset consists of 195 HS-CN pairs covering multiple hate targets (islamophobia, misogyny, antisemitism, racism, and homophobia), provided along with the relevant knowledge automatic retrieved.
+The dataset consists of 195 HS-CN pairs covering multiple hate targets (islamophobia, misogyny, antisemitism, racism, and homophobia), provided along with the relevant knowledge automatically retrieved.

 The counter narratives are written by an expert who is tasked with composing a suitable CN response to a given hate speech using the corresponding knowledge as much as possible.